 Effects of agricultural management practices on insect pollinators.
 Insect pollinators (both domestic and wild) provide a critical role through the maintenance of global plant diversity and pollination of food and fiber crops.
 Research is underway to better understand the effects of pesticides and other agricultural management practices on insect pollinators.

 Environmental exposures to neonicotinoid insecticides.
 Neonicotinoid pesticides have quickly become the most widely used insecticide globally.
 Previous research has documented widespread environmental and human exposures and toxicity to selected organisms upon exposure.
-Consequently, additional research is underway to better understand human and wildlife environmental exposures to neonicotinoid pesticides and effects on wildlife.
+Consequently, additional research is underway to better understand human and wildlife environmental exposures to neonicotinoid pesticides and effects on humans and wildlife.

 Related science products listed below.